 Sections 66 and 72 of the Listed Building Act 1990 provide that, in considering whether to grant planning permission for development that affects a listed building or its setting, the local planning authority shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses, and in determining planning applications for land or buildings within a conservation area, special attention shall be paid to the desirability of preserving or enhancing the character or appearance of that area.
 Section 16 of the NPPF establishes the criteria by which planning applications involving heritage assets should be assessed and determined.
-Paragraph 189 identifies that Local Planning Authorities should require applications to describe the significance of any heritage assets in a level of detail that is proportionate to the assets' importance, sufficient to understand the potential impact of the proposals on their significance of a heritage asset, this harm should be weighed against the public benefits of the proposals.
+Paragraph 189 identifies that Local Planning Authorities should require applications to describe the significance of any heritage assets in a level of detail that is proportionate to the assets' importance, sufficient to understand the potential impact of the proposals on their significance.
+Where a development proposal would lead to less than substantial harm to the significance of a heritage asset, this harm should be weighed against the public benefits of the proposals.

-The site is not within a conservation area and is approximately 410m away from Castlefield Conservation Area and 520m away from Whitworth Street Conservation Area.
+The site is not within a conservation area and is approximately 410m away from Castlefield Conservation Area and 520m away from Whitworth Street Conservation

+Area.
 It is considered that the proposed building would not have an impact on these conservation areas due to the distance and limited visibility.